-The UC Davis IRB uses an electronic database called IRBNet, which provides a suite of tools accessible via the internet, electronic protocol management, online submission and many other important research oversight features to the research community.
+The UC Davis IRB uses an electronic database called IRBNet, which provides online submission and protocol management.
 IRBNet is hosted at a secure, enterprise-class data center that supports and meets the strict requirements of federal regulations.
 For information on creating an IRBNet account click here.